jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 end
 ```

-Now, think about rolling up this statistics per hour, day, week, month, and year.
+Now, think about rolling up these statistics per hour, day, week, month, and year.

 I believe it's a good idea to keep them in a separate module and use the `cagg`
 as a factory to build the models for each view.

 This way, you can keep the code for each continuous aggregate in a separate
-module but nested to the hypertable model which I think it's a good convention.
+module but nested to the hypertable model, which I think is a good convention.

 ```ruby